tkareine/jekyll-minibundle/README.md

    ```

 These ways of specification are listed in increasing order of
 specificity.
-Should multiple commands apply to one block, the most
+Should multiple commands apply to a block, the most
-specific command given wins.
-For example, the `minifier_cmd` setting
+specific one wins.
+For example, the `minifier_cmd` setting inside
-inside `minibundle js` block overrides the setting in
+`minibundle js` block overrides the setting in `$JEKYLL_MINIBUNDLE_JS`
-`$JEKYLL_MINIBUNDLE_JS` environment variable.
+environment variable.

 ## Recommended directory layout